 It’s Cold and Flu Season!

 We’re headed into cold and flu season.
-So here at the farm I’m stocking up both on what we need for our family as well as what I need to make for the families in my community.
+So here at the farm, I’m stocking up both on what we need for our family as well as what I need to make for the families in my community.
 I wouldn’t go into winter without a good supply of ginger and garlic.
 They are my go-to remedies when anything starts to creep up on us.
 Of course, not everyone can use my favorites.

 Using Herbs During Pregnancy (and Preconception)

 I was reminded this week that there are special conditions when using herbs.
 This requires a careful look at appropriate herbs.
 One of my past students, and a dear friend, is currently working on the project of getting pregnant.
-Feeling under the weather, she was stocking up on cold and flu remedies, and sent me a text.
-She is very well versed in the common remedies, but has been using my book, Conceiving Healthy Babies, to reference which plants might be best to avoid at this time in her life.
+Feeling under the weather, she was stocking up on cold and flu remedies and sent me a text.
+She is very well versed in the common remedies but has been using my book, Conceiving Healthy Babies, to reference which plants might be best to avoid at this time in her life.
 Unfortunately, she left the book at home while shopping.
 As I began to put this list together for her I decided it would be a timely thing to share with readers here.

-There are many herbs that are safe to use while trying to conceive, but become problematic once you are pregnant.
+There are many herbs that are safe to use while trying to conceive but become problematic once you are pregnant.
 Mainly these herbs are classified as emmenagogues or abortifacients.
 Ginger (Zingiber officinale) is an example of just such an herb.
 Many women have used ginger safely before and while pregnant, but it is all in the dose.
-Heavy use of ginger when first pregnant could potentially encourage a cycle when one is not wanted.
+Heavy use of ginger when you’re first pregnant could potentially encourage a cycle when one is not wanted.
 It is important to differentiate where you are in the process of becoming pregnant when choosing your herbs.